Macedonian Ruins

 The Mid-Tribulation position at least offers a purpose.
 If the last half of the Tribulation period represents an outpouring of God's wrath then a rapture in advance of that would satisfy scripture where the letter written to the Gentile Christians reads, "we shall be saved from the wrath of God" (Romans 5:9 ).
 Israel however, though not a recipient of God’s wrath, would remain on the earth during that period as they had during Egypt’s experience of God’s wrath.

-However, this timing would pose a breach of contract for God as we will see.
+However, this timing would pose a breach of contract for God, as we will see.

 Pre-Tribulation